dh-agarwal/Truman-Bot/README.md

     /grades - Displays the grade distribution for the specified class in a nicely formatted bar table

-    /dining - Displays the menu and time for that day at the specified dining hall and hours
+    /menus - Displays the menu and hours for that day at the specified dining hall

+    /dining - Displays a list of open dining halls

     /directory - Searches through the directory, displays the student's information

 Other commands:

-    /rec - Shows hours for rec:
+    /rec - Shows hours for the Rec Facility

-    /help - Shows all commands:
+    /help - Shows all commands

     GIFs of Truman dancing:
         /clap